archangelita/triton-lang-dockerized/README.md

-# triton-lang-dockerized
+## Dockerized Triton Notebooks

-Distribution repository of Triton language by OpenAI with Jupyter notebooks
+Dockerized distribution repository of Triton language by OpenAI with Jupyter notebooks.